-General Research Skills (GRS) and the bachelor research project are the first acquaintance of students with the independent design and implementation of scientific research.
-During General Research Skills all successive aspects of scientific research, from formulating a research question to the analyses of data, reporting and presenting of the results will be addressed.
-The GRS educational elements are an integral part of the bachelor research project in which the topics attended to in GRS keep pace with the timing of the research project.
+General Research Skills (GRS) will refresh and extend relevant topics to the bachelor research project.
+During General Research Skills, aspects of scientific research, from formulating a research question to analysing data and reporting on the results, will be addressed.
+GRS is integrated with the bachelor research project in which some topics discussed in GRS keep pace with the timing of the research project.

-The final grade consists of the following partical grades:
+The final grade consists of the following partial grades:

 Score labjournal (15%)